 Ward Two: Mike Cline

 Ward Five: Don Batchelor

 Ward Six: Deborah Cain (President)

 First and third Tuesdays of the month at 7pm in the first floor Chambers of City Hall

 Contact your Councilperson:

-Don’t know who your Councilperson is?
+Don’t know the district of your residence?
 Refer to the Ward Map…